agbanusi/staking-with-rewards-program/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Connect your metamask wallet and enter an amount to stake and click on stake.

-### Testing
+### Testing with yarn test

 Run `ganache` in a terminal
-then in another terminal run `yarn test`
+and then in another terminal run `yarn test`

-Launches the test runner in the interactive watch mode.\
+This launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`